-Summary of Findings: The analysis for this area consisted of a general review of applicable characteristics, such as: grade, age, condition, stories, living area, views, waterfront, lot size, land problems and neighborhoods.
+The analysis for this area consisted of a general review of applicable characteristics, such as: grade, age, condition, stories, living area, views, waterfront, lot size, land problems and neighborhoods.
 The analysis results showed that two characteristic-based variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
-For instance, grades less than 7, were generally at lower assessment level than the rest of the population which resulted in an upward adjustment.
-Improvements in very good condition were at a higher assessment level than the rest of the population and required a downward adjustment.
+For instance, improvements built prior to 1950, were generally at lower assessment level than the rest of the population and therefore received greater upward adjustment than the rest of the population.
+Improvements built after 2010 were at a higher assessment level than the rest of the population and required downward adjustment.
 This annual update valuation model corrects for these strata differences.

-With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 812 useable residential sales in the area.
+With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 832 useable residential sales in the area.

-Sales used in the valuation model were time adjusted to January 1, 2017.
+Sales used in the valuation model were time adjusted to January 1, 2018.
 The chosen adjustment model was developed using multiple regression.
 An explanatory adjustment table is included in this report.